sysgears/apollo-universal-starter-kit/docs/deployment.md

 1. Create an account on [Heroku].

-2. Install the [Heroku Command Line Interface] (CLI):
+2. Install the Heroku Command Line Interface (CLI):

     - On Ubuntu, run `sudo snap install heroku --classic`
-    - For Windows and MacOS, download the appropriate installer from [Heroku Command Line Interface]
+    - For Windows and MacOS, download the appropriate installer from [Heroku CLI]

 3. Log in to the Heroku CLI with your Heroku login and password and follow the suggestions shown by the CLI: